-NHBC accepts longevity risk as part of its pension scheme obligations and, whilst it is not required to hold capital against this risk under the Solvency II Standard Formula, holds capital under its Own Risk & Solvency Assessment.
+NHBC accepts longevity risk as part of its pension scheme obligations and, whilst it is not required to hold capital against this risk under the Solvency II standard formula, captures the risk as part of its economic view of capital including within the Own Risk and Solvency Assessment.

-NHBC has a Board approved Pension Risk Policy in place.
+NHBC has a Board-approved Pension Risk Policy in place.